SuminizZ/SuminizZ.github.io/_posts/papers/transformer/2023-05-21-attention_bahdanau_2015.md

 The encoder takes a variable-length input and transforms it into a state with a fixed shape and the decoder maps the encoded fixed shaped vector into again, variable-length translated output.

+This is because in a basic RNN encoder-decoder framework, decoder uses a context vector as it's initial input and it is computed from the final hidden state of encoder, which is typically a fixed-length vector.

-Use of this limited length of context vector acts as an information bottleneck in a sense that as the length of the source sentences increases, more information needs to be squashed and packed into that fixed length context vector, which results in the loss of detailed or possibly important information of the original source input.
+Use of this fixed length of context vector acts as an information bottleneck in a sense that as the length of the source sentences increases, more information needs to be squashed and packed into that fixed length context vector, which results in the loss of detailed or possibly important information of the original source input.

 This can be shown in the Figure 2. presented above where the BLEU score of the model with basic encoder tends to decrease as the length of source sentence increases.

 <br/>

-### **# Model Architectures of BiRNN + Attention**
+### **# Model Architectures of BiRNN with Attention**

 &emsp;The most common encoder-decoder framework used in machine translation is RNN.
 Here, This is the detailed architecture of proposed attention RNN model (RNNsearch) used in the paper.